niquewoodhouse/niquewoodhouse.github.io/about.md

 			</div>
 			<div class="unit one-third s-m-l xl-m-b">
 					<p class="">
-			        	As a self-taught designer, I'm never afraid of being faced with challenging tasks.
+			        	I believe in finding ways to validate ideas quickly to generate a simplifying, intuitive solution always underpinned by an insightful vision.
 						Every day I'm committed to learning something new, and I believe this quality combined with my experience gives me the ability to create rich experiences and products.

 			        </p>
 			        <p class="">
 			        	I am currently open to any opportunities. <a href="mailto:nique.shjm.woodhouse@gmail.com">nique.shjm.woodhouse@gmail.com</a> <a href="tel:+4407948888909">+44 0 7948 888 909</a>